Home > Blog > Insolvency > Exploring the Types of Insolvency: Liquidation, Voluntary, and CVA

 Steps in the Voluntary Liquidation Process

-In the case of a CVL, the directors acknowledge that the insolvent company cannot continue due to its debts, prompting them to relinquish control to the insolvency practitioner who takes charge of redistributing the company's assets to creditors.
-This decision is primarily driven by the need to protect the interests of creditors and may follow a voluntary arrangement (CVA) if recovery seems plausible.
+In a CVL under the Insolvency Act 1986, directors acknowledge that the insolvent company cannot continue due to its debts, prompting them to relinquish control to the licensed insolvency practitioner who takes charge of redistributing assets to creditors in accordance with the statutory hierarchy.

-Conversely, in an MVL, business owners and directors remain in control of the process until the insolvency practitioner is formally appointed to oversee the distribution of assets and closure.
-The primary goal here is to return investments to shareholders after settling all dues.
-This route is often chosen for its efficiency and the ability to preempt compulsory liquidation scenarios.
+Conversely, in an MVL, business owners and directors remain in control until the licensed insolvency practitioner is formally appointed to oversee asset distribution and closure.
+The primary goal is to return investments to shareholders after settling all dues.

 Role of a Liquidator in Voluntary Liquidation

-Once the Liquidation is decided upon by the stakeholders or under compulsion from creditors, the formal process begins.
-A liquidator in voluntary Liquidation is officially appointed to take control of the business.
-This professional is charged with overseeing the thorough winding-up of the company's affairs, which includes realizing the company's assets to distribute to creditors and, if applicable, to shareholders.
+Once liquidation is decided upon by stakeholders under the Companies Act 2006 or under compulsion from creditors, the formal process begins.
+A liquidator is officially appointed to take control of the business.

 When a Declaration of Solvency is Required